 Off-Campus CGS Teaching

 Description: Teaching an off-campus course.
 CGS offers a mix of survey and specialized courses.

 Eligibility: Students who have a strong teaching record are eligible for CGS teaching assignments.
 Such students are normally at the dissertation stage.
 The department looks to place students who have exhausted their other funding options into CGS teaching.
 The chair, assistant chair, and graduate director, along with the CGS director, make course assignments.
 The department has some, but limited, control over these assignments and the courses offered.

-Presidential Fellowship in Chinese Studies
+Chancellor's Graduate Fellowship in Chinese Studies

 Description: This non-teaching fellowship is available to students specializing in Chinese studies.

 Rights: Renewable for up to three years.
 Students would then be eligible for a TA/TF position.